santoshkumarradha/questaal-reader/README.md

-# QUESTAAL READER
+i# QUESTAAL READER

 Reader for questaal quantum code output

+NOTE: Soon to be combined with [pyquestaal](https://github.com/santoshkumarradha/pyquestaal)

-Note: Make sure you use high verbosity and ideally --pr51
+Make sure you use high verbosity and ideally --pr51

 example usage
 '''python